 - A cork is essentially a piece of wood (or bark to be precise) that comes from a tree (the majority of cork trees used for making wine corks are grown in Portugal).
 If that tree has been in contact with chloride compounds at any given time in its life, its bark may have developed bad smells

 - A cork is obviously in close contact with wine, allowing bad aromas to contaminate the liquid.

 But TCA may also have contaminated the wine before it was even bottled if affected wood was present at the winery (in timber or pallets for example).
 TCA may even get from the outside into the wine through the cork if the bottle is stored in a TCA-rich environment (e.g. a contaminated cellar).

 A strong smell of wet cardboard, wet newspaper, or intense mushroom odour is what you’re looking for.

 In addition, if it really is TCA, all other aromas and flavors in the wine (fruit, oak, spices, etc.) should be difficult to smell and be hidden in the background.

 Aged wine can develop some mushroom aromas that can be confused with TCA.
 How you can tell the difference is that without TCA, you should still smell many other flavors, spices in particular.

 Tips to eliminate TCA?

-Unfortunately, if a wine is tainted, there is no way to improve it other than taking it back to the shop and down the sink.
-If any accessory manufacturer pretends his product reduces the impact of cork taint: they’re lying.
+Unfortunately, if a wine is tainted, there is no way to improve it other than taking it back to the shop or dumping it down the sink.
+If any accessory manufacturer pretends his product reduces the impact of cork taint: they’re lying!

 Brettanomyces a.k.a.
 “Brett”